chef/chef-web-docs/chef_master/source/resource_breakpoint.rst

           @cookbook_name=nil,
           @ignore_failure=false>

 (The previous example was formatted for presentation.)
 At this point, chef-shell has created the resource and put it in the run-list, but not yet created the file.
-To initiate the Chef Infra Client run, use the ``run_chef`` command:
+To initiate a Chef Infra Client run, use the ``run_chef`` command:

 .. code-block:: bash